IshitaG-2002IGK/secret-challenge/lol-hugo/content/posts/python.md

 Feelings : A tad bit relieved to find out the similarities in the topics of research and is quite interesting to learn too!
 Still on the motive to complete my challenge within the stipulated time !

+**Day 3 of #SecretChallenge**

+Deadline : 30th June - 8:30 PM IST

+Completed : 55 %

+Time left : 2 Hrs

+Feelings : Finally finished the challenge, feeling ecstatic !
+It's always thrilling to do research work on a new topic, glad I could do so within the deadline :) .Learning is truly fun but can get a bit exhausting at time, but one should always remember to  never give up !